The Limits of Control: Production

 Jarmusch cites novels about a professional criminal called Parker written by Richard Stark as an inspiration and also mentions that he loves John Boorman’s 1967 film Point Blank which was based on those novels.
 Jacques Rivette's films were also used as inspiration for the plot full of disorienting cryptic clues with no clear solution.
-The title The Limits of Control comes from an essay of the same name by William S. Burroughs, which Jarmusch notes that he likes the double sense of: "Is it the limits to our own self-control?
+The title The Limits of Control comes from an essay of the same name by William S. Burroughs, in which Jarmusch notes that he likes the double sense of: "Is it the limits to our own self-control?
 Or is it the limits to which they can control us, 'they' being whoever tries to inject some kind of reality over us?"
 Jarmusch also employed the Oblique Strategies created by musician Brian Eno to reassure himself in the creative process, specifically the using phrases "Are these sections considered transitions?", "Emphasize repetitions.", and "Look closely at the most interesting details and amplify them," all of which were explicitly naming processes that they were doing during the filmmaking.

 Many small details in the film have personal significance for Jarmusch.
 He had received the 'Le Boxeur' matchboxes as a gift, first from musicologist Louis Sarno, then from Isaach de Bankolé.
 The black pickup truck with the words "La Vida No Vale Nada" written on its back was modeled after a truck owned by Joe Strummer of the Clash, who had lived for some time in the south of Spain and also appeared in Jarmusch's 1989 film Mystery Train.

-The aim of the film according to Jarmusch was to create an "action film with no action" and a "film with suspense but no drama".
+The aim of the film, according to Jarmusch, was to create an "action film with no action" and a "film with suspense but no drama".
 He states that the film has a rather cubist nature, is "interpretable in different ways, and they’re all valid," and that it is not his job to know what the film means.

+Reception

 Soundtrack

 The soundtrack is created out of existing music selected by the director Jim Jarmusch.
-It includes drone-doom bands Boris and Sunn O))), adagio classical music as well as peteneras flamenco.
-For scenes that no suitable music could be found, Jarmusch's own band Bad Rabbit recorded new songs.
-The common characteristics of the used music is its overall slowness and rich musical landscape.
-Black Angel's "You on the Run" was even slowed down while maintaining the pitch to better fit the rest of the soundtrack.
-Music served as the inspiration for the atmosphere and editing of the film, guitar that appears in the story should represent a guitar that was used in 1920s by Manuel El Sevillano to record "Por Compasión: Malagueñas", lyrics from "El Que Se Tenga Por Grande" are referenced throughout the film.
+It includes drone-doom bands Boris and Sunn O))), adagio classical music and peteneras flamenco.
+For scenes where no suitable music could be found, Jarmusch's own band Bad Rabbit recorded new songs.
+The common characteristics of the used music are its overall slowness and rich musical landscape.
+The Black Angels’ "You on the Run" was even slowed down while maintaining the pitch to better fit the rest of the soundtrack.
+Music served as the inspiration for the atmosphere and editing of the film, the guitar that appears in the story should represent a guitar that was used in the 1920s by Manuel El Sevillano to record "Por Compasión: Malagueñas", lyrics from "El Que Se Tenga Por Grande" are referenced throughout the film.